Quincy Annual Report

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

-Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: SEL (social-emotional learning), Mathematics, and English Language Arts.
+Over the past three years, the district has been working through steps in the MICIP platform to identify three key goal areas: Student Well Being, Mathematics, and English Language Arts.
 ZPS elementaries are in the process of implementing Second Step, a social-emotional core learning resource.
-At Quincy, our focus has been implementing a tiered system of support for skills for learning and interpersonal skills.
+At Quincy Elementary, our focus has been reviewing SWIS data regularly as a team to identify behavior trends and supports needed for students.
 A PreK-12 Math Coalition is working to examine math achievement and instructional practices across the wide.
-At Quincy, our focus has been to support students in achieving grade level learning while filling in gaps from previous years due to the loss of learning during the pandemic.
+At Quincy Elementary, our focus has been using formative assessments to guide reteaching and Tier-2 interventions.
 The district is just beginning to examine ELA data, following an implementation cycle that began 7 years ago to determine strengths and needs.
-At Quincy, we have identified a strength in our systematic approach to phonics instruction and a need to provide small group instruction and individual conferring.
+At Quincy Elementary, we are working to provide supplementary materials such as decodable text and high interest nonfiction text to meet student needs.